mjl-/gobuild/README.txt

 Gobuild builds reproducible binaries on demand.

 Gobuild serves URL that specify what to compile: Go module, version, package path in the URL, Go toolchain version, GOOS, GOARCH.

-Gobuild serves HTML pages with links to the downloadable binary, along with links to other versions and targets.
+Gobuild serves HTML pages with links to the downloadable binary, along with links to other module versions, go versions and build targets.

+Gobuild will automatically download new Go toolchains (SDKs).

 URLs are of the form: